Queen pulls out of engagements after falling ill with chest infection

 The Queen is unwell with a chest infection and has withdrawn from her engagements this week, Buckingham Palace has announced.

-Camilla, 77, who has not long returned from a busy official overseas tour to Australia and Samoa, is understood to be resting at home.
+Camilla, 77, who has not long returned from a busy official overseas tour to Australia and Samoa and a spa break in India, is understood to be resting at her Wiltshire home, Ray Mill.

 The update comes after a year of difficult health troubles for the royal family, with both the King and the Princess of Wales being diagnosed with cancer.